MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-03-serve-static-files-and-add-pages.md

     url(r'^about$', HelloDjangoApp.views.about, name='about'),
     ```

-1. Open the app's `templates/index.html` file and add the following line below the `<body>` element to link to the About page (again, you replace this link with a nav bar in step 3-4):
+1. Open the `templates/HelloDjangoApp/index.html` file and add the following line below the `<body>` element to link to the About page (again, you replace this link with a nav bar in step 3-4):

     ```html
     <div><a href="about">About</a></div>